GAL OYA NATIONAL PARK

 Gal Oya/Nilgala Complex - Leopard Research

-From a conservation perspective the most important aspect of this project was the establishment of 3 wildlife sanctuaries including the NP to protect wildlife and the catchment forest.
-The national parks evergreen monsoonal forest and savanna habitat are rich in flora and fauna and have a variety of species, including primates such as the toque macaques and grey langur, wild boar, water buffalo, deer, elephants, sloth bear and all of Sri Lankas wildcats-the leopard, the fishing cat, the jungle cat and the rusty spotted cat.
-The islands original forest dwelling Vaddah community still inhabits this area and vast tracks of monsoonal evergreen jungle still remain.
+From a conservation perspective, the most important aspect of this project was the establishment of 3 wildlife sanctuaries (including the NP) to protect the wildlife and the catchment forest.
+The NP’s evergreen monsoon forest and savannah habitat are rich in fauna and flora, and contain a variety of species.
+These include primates, wild boar, water buffalo, deer, elephants, sloth bears, and all of Sri Lanka’s wildcats.
+The island’s original, forest-dwelling Vedda community inhabits this area even now, and vast tracks of monsoon evergreen jungle remain.

 This project is conducted under the authorization of the Department of Wildlife Conservation (DWC) and the Forest Department

 of Sri Lanka and is supported by Rockland Conservation/Olu and in kind by the Gal Oya Lodge.

 For more details on the status of the Leopard Project in the Gal Oya/Nilgala Complex, please see the attached report.